 It has been suggested \cite{Golt16,Golt16a} that these contradictions can be circumvented by apply\-ing Veneziano's version \cite{Gabriele} of the large-$N_c$ limit ($N_f/N_c$ fixed) without crossing the sill.
-But the logical difficulty remains that, no matter what limits are taken, a region cannot be found where the theory is ``chirally broken and confining'' and, at the same time, in conformal WW mode.
+But the logical difficulty remains that, no matter what limits are taken, a region cannot be found where the theory is ``chirally broken and confining'' and, at the same time, in the conformal WW mode.
 Another problem for walking TC is that $N_f$ is large with $N_f^2-4$ physical light technipions, which is hard to reconcile with phenomenology.
-All of these problems go away if the possibility of a NG-mode IRFP for small $N_f$ is acknowledged.
+All of these problems go away if the possibility of an NG-mode IRFP for small $N_f$ is acknowledged.

 We consider crawling TC for a QCD-like $SU(3)$ gauge theory but with only $N_f =2$ flavors of massless Dirac techniquarks so that, at low energies, all technipions are eaten giving SM gauge bosons and fermions their masses. \footnote{A fully realistic version of our model would avoid stable, fractionally charged technibaryons \cite{Chiv89} e.g.\ by including a fourth generation of leptons to allow the techniquarks to carry SM-like hypercharges.
-We assume that any additional matter fields are heavier than the electroweak scale and are therefore excluded as dynamical degrees of freedom in the EFT.} As noted in section \ref{WWorNG}, the possibility that IR fixed points occur at small values of $N_f$ has been studied extensively \cite{Deur16}, but currently there is little direct evidence for or against their existence (see section \ref{lattice}).
-If present, they are almost certainly in NG scaling mode, as indicated in the left diagram of figure \ref{fig:beta}.
-That is because they lie outside the conformal window: dimensional transmutation can occur, with WW-mode scaling laws (\ref{CS WW}) replaced by soft-dilaton theorems (\ref{result}) and (\ref{result2}).
+We assume that any additional matter fields are heavier than the electroweak scale and are therefore excluded as dynamical degrees of freedom in the EFT.} We stress that the form of the EFT to be derived below does not depend on $N_f$, as long as one is outside the conformal window.
+The choice $N_f=2$ simply avoids having to justify the absence of light physical technipions.

+As noted in Sec.~\ref{WWorNG}, the possibility that IR fixed points occur at small values of $N_f$ has been studied extensively \cite{Deur16}, but currently there is little direct evidence for or against their existence (see Sec.~\ref{lattice}).
+If present, they are almost certainly in the NG scaling mode, as indicated in the left diagram of Fig.~\ref{fig:beta}.
+That is because they lie outside the conformal window: dimensional transmutation can occur, with the WW-mode scaling laws (\ref{CS WW}) replaced by the soft-dilaton theorems (\ref{result}) and (\ref{result2}).